denten-books/plain-text/main.md

 alive" only under a "special arrangement" between the communicating parties.
 Because the devices are not synchronized, the pause between each transmitted character can vary in length.
 For this reason ITA-2 includes two extra bits for indicating "start" and stop" elements.
 The letter "A" and a hyphen in ITA-2 would be encoded as `0110001`, where ones and zeros represent the absence and the presence of current[@ITU1932, 36].[^ln13-current]

-[^ln13-current]: ITA-2 could also be adopted to work with "double current" devices, in which case 0 would represent "negative current" [ITU1932, 36].
+[^ln13-current]: ITA-2 could also be adopted to work with "double current" devices, in which case 0 would represent "negative current" and 1 "positive current [@ITU1932, 36]."

 ASCII.

 Engineers carrying cards

+### 1.3.5 WYSINAWYG (What You See Is Not Always What You Get)

 Plain language and secret language (telegraph regulations 1932).
 "Plain language is that which presents an intelligible meaning in one or more